Whenever we talk about SEO, the word link, either in the form of backlink or internal link strikes us.

 Ex. – < a href = “bforbloggers.com” > BforBloggers </a>

 The links which should not be indexed by search engine crawlers.
-These link contain a “nofollow” HTML attribute between their hyperlink anchor tags.
+These links contain a “nofollow” HTML attribute between their hyperlink anchor tags.

-We don’t want search engine to follow these links.
+We don’t want the search engine to follow these links.

 We use these links for affiliate links, intrusted links and also in comments and forum.

 This should not be done in case of interlinking.

 Ex. – < a href = “bforbloggers.com” rel = “nofollow” > BforBloggers </a>

 Now why do you need to do this